Muhammedshibil-123/Muhammedshibil-123/README.md

 ---

-## ✨ Fancy / small animation
+## ✨ Fancy / small animation (optional)
-If you want a subtle animated banner above, use this (uncomment one of these lines or keep them as-is):
+If you want a subtle animated banner, uncomment one of these lines in the README:

 ```md
 <!-- Animated gradient banner -->